Fast Gradient Methods for Uniformly Convex and Weakly Smooth Problems: Extension to uniformly convex problems

-In order to obtain an abstract energy error estimate of \cref{Alg:uniform}, we closely follow~\cite{Nesterov:2013,Nesterov:2015}.
-We first prove two properties of the sequence of estimating functions $\{ \phi_n \}_{n \geq 0}$ in \cref{Lem:estimating1,Lem:estimating2}.
-Then we utilize them to get the abstract convergence theorem for \cref{Alg:uniform} presented in \cref{Thm:uniform}.
+In order to obtain an abstract energy error estimate of Algorithm~\ref{Alg:uniform}, we closely follow~\cite{Nesterov:2013,Nesterov:2015}.
+We first prove two properties of the sequence of estimating functions $\{ \phi_n \}_{n \geq 0}$ in Lemmas~\ref{Lem:estimating1} and~\ref{Lem:estimating2}.
+Then we utilize them to get the abstract convergence theorem for Algorithm~\ref{Alg:uniform} presented in Theorem~\ref{Thm:uniform}.